elotroalex/chiens/_texts/translation.md

 [31]({{site.baseurl}}/chiens/p031.html){:.pagetitle}

-*(At Cap-Haïtien.
+*(At Cap-Haitien.
 An assembly of planters presided by The Governor.)*

 - {:.sp} 1st Deputy.